hotosm/docs/docs/dev-practices.md

 - Once review is complete and the PR is out of draft state, then **any dev can merge**.

-> Note that once a PR is merged, the merged should ensure that the
+!!! note

-> `testing:ready` label is applied to the relevant issue, if required.
+    Once a PR is merged, the merged should ensure that the `testing:ready` label is applied to the relevant issue, if required.

 ##### Linking Issues